Celebrate Lunar New Year with this Traditional Chinese Whole Steamed Fish Recipe

-Chef-Instructor Alan Kang welcomes the year of the tiger with family traditions that bring good fortune, longevity and wealth.
+Welcome the Year of the Horse with culinary traditions that bring wealth, longevity and good fortune.

 lunar_new_year_whole_fish

-Tied to the year's first new moon, Lunar New Year falls on February 1, with the pre-festivities beginning a few days ahead of time.
-The celebrations include cleansing the home of any bad luck, getting together with loved ones and lots of good food.
+Tied to the year's first new moon, Lunar New Year falls on February 17, with pre-festivities beginning a few days earlier.
+Celebrations include cleansing the home of any bad luck, getting together with loved ones and sharing lots of good food.

-Like every other year, Chef Alan will celebrate the holiday with a traditional Chinese whole steamed fish recipe.
-In many Asian cultures, this dish represents abundance and symbolizes good luck and prosperity.
-Many will find steamed fish paired with other foods that are believed to bring good fortune, like dumplings representing wealth (or a small money bag) and noodles that signify long life and longevity.
+Every year, Chef Alan celebrates the holiday with a traditional Chinese whole steamed fish.
+In many Asian cultures, the dish represents abundance and symbolizes good luck and prosperity.

 Recipe